-- Changes in global economic conditions, including the prices of oil and other commodities, the U.S. dollar exchange rate, interest rates, slower economic growth in developed countries and trading partners, and the effect that these changes may have on the economic condition of countries in the Region, including the Region's foreign trade growth, and, therefore, the growth of the Bank's trade financing business; - The Region may be impacted by growth in high-income economies that is lower than anticipated, which could affect the Region's growth prospects in export industries: - The outlook assumes a decline in the prices of raw materials.
+- Changes in global economic conditions, including the prices of oil and other commodities, the U.S. dollar exchange rate, interest rates, slower economic growth in developed countries and trading partners, and the effect that these changes may have on the economic condition of countries in the Region including the Region's foreign trade growth and therefore the growth of the Bank's trade financing business: - the effect that these changes may have on the economic condition of countries in the Region, including the Region's foreign trade growth, and, therefore, the growth of the Bank's trade financing business.
+The Region may be impacted by growth in high-income economies that is lower than anticipated, which could affect the Region's growth prospects in export industries; - The outlook assumes a decline in the prices of raw materials.
 The moderation of growth in the Chinese economy continues to impact other emerging economies, in particular given the significance of Chinese demand in global commodities markets.
 The sustainability of elevated growth in China continues to be of a concern because of the negative impact decreased levels of growth could have on long-term trends in the markets for commodities and raw materials, as well as the negative impact that a general slowdown in the Chinese economy could have on the global economy.